 The interaction between wild mushroom and plant pathogenic fungi in dual cultures on PDA has been presented in Table 2 to 5.
-Five types of main and six sub type of competitive interaction were observed: Over growth of pathogen over mushroom, inhibition at mycelial contact, inhibition at mycelia distance, overgrowth, partial or complete replacement of plant pathogenic fungi.
-In this study not only different type of interaction between mushroom culture and plant pathogenic fungi but also differences in strength of interaction were observed.
+Five types of main and six sub type of competitive interaction were observed., Over growth of pathogen over mushroom, inhibition at mycelial contact, inhibition at mycelia distance, overgrowthand partial or complete replacement of plant pathogenic fungi.
+In this study, different types of interactions between mushroom cultures and plant pathogenic fungi and differences in strength of interaction were observed.

-During interaction the maximum antagonism index was observed in Stropharia sp.
+During interaction, the maximum antagonism index was observed in Stropharia sp.
 (37) followed by Cordyceps sp.
 (37 .0), Pycnoporus sp.
 (32) and Marasmius sp.
 (31.5).
 On the basis of the antagonism index (AI) values, mushrooms were divided into five groups: I- Strongly active (AI >30): Stropharia sp., Cordyceps sp., Pycnoporus sp. and Marasmius sp.; II- very active (AI 25-30), III- active (AI 20-24), IV moderately active (AI 11-20) and weakly active (AI 1-10) which has been presented in Table 3.
 Strongly active group mostly showed deadlock which include partial replacement or complete replacement after initial deadlock with mycelial contact or mycelia distance.
 While over growth of mycelium and presence of pseudosclerotial line at mycelia contact were also observed against few pathogens.
 Stropharia sp. showed two type of combative activity first one is very competent interplay against very fast growing pathogenic fungi such as Rhizoctonia solani, Sclerotium rolfsii, Sclerotinia sclerotiorum etc., which mainly include partial replacement after initial deadlock with mycelial contact or at distance (E type group interaction) and other hand it showed weak interaction against Phytophthora nicotianae in which neither organism was able to over grow the other at mycelial contact whereas Cordyceps sp., Marasmius sp. and Lentinus sp. have diverse interaction activities ranged from weak to moderate against tested pathogens.
 Among very active group Oudemansiella sp. and Stereum sp. showed deadlock against fast growing fungi such as Rhizoctonia solani, Sclerotinia sclerotiorum and Fusarium sp. while other mushroom of this group showed dead lock against Fusarium solani, Alternaria brassicae and Colletotrichum capsica.

-Among soil borne and foliar pathogens only Sclerotium rolfsii, Rhizoctonia solani, Sclerotinia sclerotiorum and Phytophthora nicotianae had been found more aggressive and competitive against most of the fleshy fungi of group II, III.
+Among soil borne and foliar pathogens, only Sclerotium rolfsii, Rhizoctonia solani, Sclerotinia sclerotiorum and Phytophthora nicotianae had been found more aggressive and competitive against most of the fleshy fungi of group II, III.
 IV and V.

 The percent frequency interaction between the mycelium of fleshy fungi against phytopathogenic fungi was shown in Table 4.
 The maximum frequency 56.44 percent was recorded in replacement of mycelium at mycelia contact and at distance followed by 26.10 percent deadlock.
 Among the whole competitive interaction 25.80 % of fleshy fungi exhibit mutual inhibition, in which neither organism was able to over grow at mycelia contact.
 In 17.50 % interaction plant pathogen supersede the fleshy fungi.
 In overall interaction 82.54 % of pairings point out the inhibitory effect over phytopathogenic fungi.
-During mycelia interaction presence of pseudosclerotial line, discolorations of mycelium, presence of pigmentation, mycelia cord, putrefy of mycelium and exudates droplets were also observed in deadlock competition.
+During mycelia interaction presence of pseudosclerotial line, discolorations of mycelium, presence of pigmentation, mycelia cord, putrefying of mycelium and exudate droplets were also observed in deadlock competition.